 Where to Sleep

 Any passengers attempting to overnight at the airport are directed by airport security to the hard wooden benches at the small rental car facility across the street from the airport.
-Have a travel mattress and pillow handy to add some comfort!
-Please write a review to help future travellers!
+Have a travel mat and pillow handy to add some comfort!
 For uninterrupted sleep, there are hotels within a quick shuttle ride of the airport.
-See Airport Hotels in the airport guide below.
+See Airport Hotels in the guide below or read some traveller airport reviews for more tips.

 If sleeping in Kona Airport does not appeal to you, there are hotels near the airport: